andreipintilie/events.js/README.md

 ```

 ## About
-### Hover.js is compatible with any element (links, paragraphs, headings, buttons, etc...)
+Hover.js is compatible with any element (links, paragraphs, headings, buttons, etc...)

-The conventional way to create Hover & Active events through CSS is not supported by old browsers like Internet Explorer 6 or later, so this way we can use Javascript to create custom attributes in order to create the hover & active events.
+The basic way to create hover & active events through CSS is not supported by old browsers, so now we have a solution for that!
+Hover.js was built on vanilla Javascript, you can create Hover & Active events using CSS classes.